movinalot/azure-202-advanced/content/6_Chapter-Six/6_1-second-hub.md

 ---
-title: "Task 1: Deploy a VWAN Hub"
+title: "Task 1: Deploy a second VWAN Hub"
-linkTitle: "Task 1: Deploy a VWAN Hub"
+linkTitle: "Task 1: Deploy a second VWAN Hub"
 weight: 1
 ---

+PICK UP FROM HERE:  In this task, the student.....
 ## Deploy a VWAN Hub

 The initial Virtual WAN setup was already done for you before the session.
 Now you will deploy a Hub in another Azure Region.
 The Hub will eventually have a Virtual Network (VNET) associated to it, with a Linux server deployed in the associated VNET.